kidproquo/hoopi-pi-ng/README.md

 sudo apt install --no-install-recommends ./hoopi-pi_1.0.0-XX_arm64_cortex-aXX.deb
 ```

+Builds are available for the Raspberry Pi 4 (_cortex-a72.deb) and the 3b+ (_cortex-a53.deb).
+The Cortex A72 build should work on the RPi 5.
+Please post a screenshot of the system performance dialog if you run it on hardware other than the RPi 4 or 3b+.
+Refer to [BUILD.md](BUILD.md) if you want to build a custom version for your device and please share the `deb` package, alongwith the performance screenshot.
+I would love to see this running on as many ARM devices as possible :-).

+Note: I was unable to build the optimized version (`-DBUILD_STATIC_RTNEURAL=ON`) on 3b+ due to the limited memory available.
+The non-optimized version took 2hrs to build!
+If you have a Cortex A53-based board with 2GB+ RAM, please try building HoopiPi and sharing the package.

 **What Gets Installed:**
 - ✅ HoopiPi audio engine and API server
 - ✅ JACK audio server with automatic configuration